EmanuelPerez/EventProducer/instructions/README.md

-Instructions to produce a sample that is already defined in param\_FCCee.py, but for "training" :
+Instructions to produce a sample that is already defined in param\_FCCee.py, but for "spring2021_training" :
 ==========================================

 Example for the wzp6\_ee\_mumuH\_ecm240 dataset

+### Setup
-  - Setup : from the EventProducer top directory :
+from the EventProducer top directory :
 ```
 source ./init.sh
 ```

-  - Create the stdhep files :
+### Create the stdhep files

   - first, test in local that things run fine :
 ```
 python bin/run.py --FCCee --STDHEP --send -p wzp6_ee_mumuH_ecm240 --typestdhep wzp6 -N 1 -n 100 --version spring2021_training --local
 ```
 This must createa jobXXXX\_wzp6\_ee\_mumuH\_ecm240 directory, with  some whizard files in.
 It  also creates a directory BatchOutputs/FCCee/stdhep/wzp6\_ee\_mumuH\_ecm240, which contains the script that is run, and the gzip'ed stdhep event file.
 You can delete these directories later.

   - if no error, submit the jobs : below, 10 jobs are submitted, each producing 100k events.
 You will have to change group\_u\_CMST3.all by a group that you can use (or use the default, i.e. remove the --priority group ):
 ```
 python bin/run.py --FCCee --STDHEP --send -p wzp6_ee_mumuH_ecm240  --typestdhep wzp6 -N 10 -n 100000 --version spring2021_training --condor -q longlunch --priority group_u_CMST3.all
 ```